quantization-backdoor/quantization-backdoor/README.md

 - `numpy==1.19.5`

 ### RUN
-You only need to set the step parameter and simply run the following commands in order to get the qquantization backdoor model.
+You only need to set the step parameter and simply run the following commands in order to get the quantization backdoor model.
 ```python
 # Step=0, train the backdoor model
 python main.py 0